Velociraptors in Jurassic Park: Production background

 The kitchen scene also utilized animatronics and post-production CGI.
 Winston considered it the most complicated sequence in the film, in part because of the many effects involved.
 The kitchen set was designed much larger than it would be in real life, in order to accommodate the oversized raptors.
 The animatronics required numerous operators, and the film crew struggled to keep them out of frame while shooting, despite the kitchen's large design.
+In the film's climax, one of the Velociraptors enters the visitor center from behind a plastic screen.
+The original plan for that shot was for the Velociraptor to tear through the screen with its claws, so razors were built into the prosthetic claws of the raptor suit for that scene.
+However, Rosengrant, who was operating the suit, accidentally caught the nose of the raptor head on the sheet, causing the sheet to lift up.
+The filmmakers felt that this was more authentically animalistic, so it was kept in the film, and the slashing scene was never filmed.
 Models of the raptors, standing 18 inches, were gifted to cast and crew members after production wrapped.

 Aside from the adults, a Velociraptor hatchling also appears early in the film.
 Initially, there was to be a Triceratops hatchling and an older raptor baby, the latter of which would playfully crawl up Tim Murphy's arm.
 This would be done with practical effects from Winston, but he deemed the scene a major challenge because it required the raptor's entire body be visible.
 The scene was eventually altered to feature the raptor hatching from an egg; this was done with an animatronic, although inserting the internal mechanisms proved challenging due to the dinosaur's small size.
 The resulting animatronic had somewhat spastic movements, but this was consistent with how newborns move.
 Seven puppeteers controlled the baby raptor from below the laboratory set.
-The actors in the scene had not previously seen the raptor emerge from its egg, which had been pre-scored, so their reactions were genuine.
+Because the animatronic was so small, it was difficult to cram all of the required mechanisms inside.
+The animatronic was designed to be lightweight, with a core made of fiberglass cloth and foam skin, and the pull wires to operate the moving parts were only 12/1000th of an inch in diameter.
+The egg was slush-cast and made of wax, with a layer of Saran wrap that was pre-scored in the inside to make it crack easily.
+The actors in the scene had not previously seen the raptor emerge from its egg, so their reactions were genuine.